 Mortal or Venial?
 Mortal.
 Wrath is the only personal finance sin not related to selfishness or self-interest.

-Examination of Conscience: People who are afflicted with this sin often have uncontrolled feelings of anger that manifest themselves as vehement self-denial of the truth.
-These sinners are usually guilty of failing to recognize one of two things: 1) that their income is a finite resource that must be budgeted; and/or 2) that their finances are in dire straits due to their penchant for spending way beyond their means.
-The latter instance is especially dangerous because the sinner’s financial problems have to be recognized before they can be fixed.
-Those who suffer from wrath are often known to be impatient as well, which directly feeds the fire of another deadly sin: lust.
+Examination of Conscience: People who are afflicted with this sin often have uncontrolled feelings of anger and denial.
+As a result, they typically fail to recognize that: 1) their income is a finite resource; and/or 2) their finances are in dire straits — usually because they live beyond their means.
+The latter can be especially dangerous because one must recognize their financial problems before they can be truly fixed.

 Penance: Three Acts of Contrition, two Hail Marys, an Our Father, and this article from Fiscal Fizzle on the warning signs of financial denial.

 Mortal or Venial?
 Mortal.
 Sloth is the only personal finance sin characterized by a lack of excess.